The-Academic-Observatory/oaebu-workflows/docs/bad_project/help/glossary.md

     telescope
        A telescope is a data workflow that fetches and ingests data from a data source.
 Some telescopes run workflows that process and output data to other places.
 Workflows are built on top of Apache Airflow's Directed Acyclic Graph (DAGs), where a DAG is “a collection of organized tasks that you want to schedule and run” [15]_

+    the Dashboard
+       Refers to the books analytics service operated by OAPEN [16]_

 ..
 [1] https://openknowledge.community/projects/bad-project/